 So, what is the best cheap rib protector?
-My top pick is the K1 RaceGear Pro Lite Rib Protector due to its reasonable price, comfortable fit and high-quality protective materials used throughout.
+The best karting rib protector is the K1 RaceGear Pro Lite Rib Protector due to its reasonable price, comfortable fit and high-quality protective materials used throughout.

-What To Look For In A Good Rib Protector
+What To Look For In A Good Karting Rib Protector

 The biggest thing to remember when picking out gear for karting is that the process will have a certain amount of personal relevance.
 There are a few things that I’d consider to be cardinal buying rules, but otherwise, it all depends on your personal budget and preferences.